Helerr/frontend-nanodegree-arcade-game/README.md

 This is a copy of the classic arcade game "Frogger".
 The goal is to cross the road to reach the river and avoid all the bugs in the process.

-## Goal of the game
+## Goal

-Move by pressing the arrow keys in the desired direction.
-Make sure to avoid all the bugs to reach the river and win the level.
+Avoid all the bugs to reach the river and win the level.

 ## Instructions